Scientific Programs

 Kenji Hosoya

-Kenji Hosoya Laboratory of Veterinary Advanced Medicine, Graduate School of Veterinary Medicine, Hokkaido University
+Kenji Hosoya Laboratory of Veterinary Advanced Medicine, Graduate School of Veterinary Medicine, Hokkaido University, Japan

 Bio